LaunchAcademy/java-jsp-marathon/java-jsp-marathon.md

 So I can anticipate the delicious treats!
 ```

+5. Update our `OrderService` to retrieve a list of the `orders` in the database

+6. Update our controller to handle for the path `/orders`.
+Ensure that the controller passes forward a list of all orders to the view using the `OrderService` to retrieve the data

-4. Set up a page with path `/orders`.
-On that page should be a list of the item name and attached username for all orders.
+7. Create a new file `webapp/views/orders/index.jsp`.
+The JSP should display a list of the item name and attached username for all orders.
 Each of the item names should be a link to `/orders?orderId=<primarykey>` where `<primarykey>` is a unique identifier for the order.
 The `/orders` page should also have a link to "Order Again" which takes the user to the order form at `/orders/new`.

 ### Looking at order details